radiantlogic-v8/documentation-new/documentation/architect-guide/preface.md

 This guide is broken down into the following chapters:

 [RadiantOne Federated Identity Engine (FID)](radiantone-federated-identity-engine.md)
-<br>The first chapter of this guide describes the main RadiantOne module, the Federated Identity Engine, along with a logical architecture of the product.
+<br>The first chapter of this guide describes the RadiantOne Federated Identity product.
 In particular, it covers the different layers involved in a directory design and how each work alongside one another.

 [Concepts](concepts.md)
 <br>This chapter develops the concept of “identity union” in addition to concepts for handling issues such as authentication and authorization when facing an identity aggregation/integration challenge.